remy-phelipot/PromoConnect/README.md

 PromoHack
 =========

-This script aims to automatically connect to the promo network.
+This script aims to automatically connect the promo network with a fancy gui.
-You can also use the following command (associated with a cron job):
+You can also use the following command associated with a cron job:

 ```bash
 curl -k -X POST -m 5 -d accept='Connexion'\